Skip to content

 Start with one real workflow

-Choose one lecture-heavy module, support service, school, or revision cohort instead of launching a campus-wide experiment.
+The first scope is one lecture-heavy module, support service, school, or revision cohort rather than a campus-wide experiment.

 Keep source limits visible